SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 How is Unlimit Health tackling FGS?

-Unlimit health is working on various initiatives to tackle FGS, which you can find out more about below, and we have published a position paper.
+Unlimit Health is working on various initiatives to tackle FGS, which you can find out more about below, and we have published a position paper.

-Unlimit Health FGS
+Unlimit Health FGS position paper

 Unlimit Health’s position on FGS.